Why Canonical Rounds Fail for Optimal Byzantine Resilience: Limitations of Canonical-Round Algorithms

-\begin{theorem} For any canonical round algorithm that solves the nontrivial convergence problem with $n\leq 5f$ and for any integer $K \in \mathbb{N}$, there exists an execution and a correct process that does not decide by round $K$. \end{theorem}
+\begin{theorem} For any randomized canonical-round algorithm that solves the nontrivial convergence problem with $n \le 5f$, the expected number of rounds until all correct processes decide is greater than $K$, for any integer $K \in \mathbb{N}$. \end{theorem}

-\begin{proof} Assume towards contradiction that there exists a canonical round algorithm for nontrivial convergence with $n\leq 5f$ and some $K \in \mathbb{N}$ such that in every execution, all correct processes decide by the end of round $K$.
+\begin{proof} Assume towards a contradiction that there exists a canon\-ical-round algorithm for nontrivial convergence with $n \le 5f$ whose expected number of rounds until all correct processes decide is at most $K$.
 For convenience, denote the specific values $x_0$, $x_1$, $d_0$, and $d_1$ in the definition of nontrivial convergence by $0$, $1$, $0$, and $1$ respectively.

-For simplicity, we assume $n=5f$, and divide the processes into five disjoint sets of $f$ processes each: $A$, $B$, $C$, $D$, $E$.
+For simplicity, we assume $n = 5f$, and divide the processes into five disjoint sets of $f$ processes each: $A$, $B$, $C$, $D$, and $E$.
+We abuse notation and, for any two sets $X$ and $Y$, denote $X \cup Y$ by $XY$.

-We consider the following initial configurations (see Figures~\ref{figure:three scenarios} and~\ref{fig:combined}): \begin{itemize} \item Denote by $C_0$ the initial configuration such that processes in groups $B,C,D,E$ are correct and processes in group $A$ are Byzantine.
-All correct processes begin the algorithm with input 0. \item Denote by $C_1$ the initial configuration such that processes in groups $A,B,D,E$ are correct and processes in group $C$ are Byzantine.
-All correct processes begin the algorithm with input 1. \item Denote by $C_2$ the initial configuration such that processes in groups $A,B,C,D$ are correct and processes in group $E$ are Byzantine.
-Processes in groups $B,C$ begin the algorithm with input 0, and processes in groups $A,D$ begin the algorithm with input 1. \end{itemize}
+We consider the following initial configurations of the algorithm: \begin{itemize} \item Denote by $C_0$ the initial configuration in which processes in $BCDE$ are correct and have input 0, while processes in $A$ are Byzantine. \item Denote by $C_1$ the initial configuration in which processes in $ABDE$ are correct and have input 1, while processes in $C$ are Byzantine. \item Denote by $C_2$ the initial configuration in which processes in $ABCD$ are correct, those in $BC$ have input 0 and those in $AD$ have input 1, while processes in $E$ are Byzantine. \end{itemize} For each $C_j$, let $C_j[i]$ denote $p_i$'s input in $C_j$.